apache/gravitino/docs/how-to-use-the-playground.md

 11. Drop this `Fileset.Type.EXTERNAL` type fileset and check if the fileset location was not deleted in HDFS.

-## Experiencing Gravitino with Trino SQL
+## Experiencing Apache Gravitino with Trino SQL

 1. Log in to the Gravitino playground Trino Docker container using the following command: